Design that speaks every language: UI tips for localization

 • Navigation arrows might need to be flipped for RTL languages.

-Formats, forms, and the small stuff
+Formats, forms, and micro-details

 Don't overlook the tiny UI elements, they matter more than you think.
 Date formats vary (MM/DD/YYYY vs DD/MM/YYYY), decimal points and thousands separators change by region, and name order isn't the same everywhere.